pedrottimark/ts-weeks-2018/a-3/README.md

 1. In your code editor, open the `src/07-commonjs-module.js` file

-2. In your code editor, open the `src/09-ecmascript-modules.js`, and then:
+2. In your code editor, open the `src/09-ecmascript-module.js`, and then:

-    * Convert from CommonJS to ECMAScript module (remember to change the file name :)
+    * Convert from CommonJS to ECMAScript module
     * Replace `// TODO` comments with your implementations of pure functions from previous practice

-3. In your code editor, open the `src/09-ecmascript-modules.spec.js` file, and then convert from CommonJS to ECMAScript module import
+3. In your code editor, open the `src/09-ecmascript-module.spec.js` file:

+    * Change the string in the main `describe` block
+    * Convert from CommonJS to ECMAScript module import (remember to change the file name :)

 4. In Terminal: `yarn test 09-ecmascript-module`